AdobeDocs/workfront.en/help/manage-work/projects/define-a-business-case/areas-of-business-case.md

 For more information about creating risks, see&nbsp; [Create and edit risks on projects](../../../manage-work/projects/define-a-business-case/create-edit-risks-on-projects.md).

-Your *Workfront administrator* can set up custom Risk Types.
+Your `Workfront administrator` can set up custom Risk Types.

 For more information about creating and editing&nbsp;custom Risk Types, see [Edit and create risk types](../../../administration-and-setup/set-up-workfront/configure-system-defaults/edit-create-risk-types.md).

 ## Scorecard

-Scorecards&nbsp;measure the Alignment of the project.
-This area&nbsp;is enabled by default in the Business Case, but the *Workfront administrator* might choose to not display it.
+Scorecards measure the Alignment of the project.
+This area is enabled by default in the Business Case, but the `Workfront administrator` might choose to not display it.

 For more information about applying a scorecard to a project and generating an alignment score, see [Apply a scorecard to a project and generate an Alignment Score](../../../manage-work/projects/define-a-business-case/apply-scorecard-to-project-to-generate-alignment-score.md).

-To apply a scorecard, your *Workfront administrator* must create one.
+To apply a scorecard, your `Workfront administrator` must create one.
 The `Scorecard` area of the Business Case does not display unless a scorecard is created.

 For more information about&nbsp;creating a scorecard, see&nbsp; [Create a scorecard](../../../administration-and-setup/set-up-workfront/configure-system-defaults/create-scorecard.md).

 ## Custom Forms

-You can attach Custom Forms to a&nbsp;project, when defining a Business Case.
-This area&nbsp;is not enabled by default in the Business Case.
-The *Workfront administrator* must enable it to&nbsp;display it in the Business Case.
+You can attach Custom Forms to a project, when defining a Business Case.
+This area is not enabled by default in the Business Case.
+The `Workfront administrator` must enable it to&nbsp;display it in the Business Case.

 For more information about enabling the areas of the Business Case, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).

-To apply a custom form, your *Workfront administrator* must first create a custom form.
+To apply a custom form, your `Workfront administrator` must first create a custom form.

 For more information about&nbsp;creating a custom form, see [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md)&nbsp;.